Infection prevention and control is a simple process that should be a continuous and on-going part of your program.

 Pink eye

 A child with pink eye should be kept home until seen by a health care provider.
-If bacterial, the child can return to the child care centre after 24 hours of appropriate antibiotic treatment.
+If bacterial, the child can return to the child care centre or school after 24 hours of appropriate antibiotic treatment.
 If viral, the child can return with the health care provider’s approval.
-No need to exclude if there's no eye discharge, unless there is an outbreak
+No need to exclude if there's no eye discharge, unless there is an outbreak.

 Pinworm

-Children can return to child care after treatment has started.
+Children can return to the child care centre or school after treatment has started.

 Ringworm

-Children can return to child care after treatment has started.
+Children can return to the child care centre or school after their first treatment has started.

 Roseola

-Children may continue to attend child care centre if feeling well enough to take part in regular daily activities.
+Children may continue to attend the child care centre or school if feeling well enough to take part in regular daily activities.

 Scabies

-Children can return to child care after treatment has been applied.
+Children can return to the child care centre or school after treatment has been applied.

 Strep throat

-A child should not return to child care until the antibiotic prescribed by a health care provider has been taken for at least one full day (24 hours), and the child is well enough to take part in all program activities.
+A child should not return to the child care centre or school until the antibiotic prescribed by a health care provider has been taken for at least one full day (24 hours), and the child is well enough to take part in all program activities.